Self-XSS

-Self-XSS (self cross-site scripting) is a social engineering attack used to gain control of victims' web accounts.
-In a Self-XSS attack, the victim of the attack unknowingly runs malicious code in their own web browser, thus exposing personal information to the attacker, a kind of vulnerability known as cross-site scripting.
+Self-XSS (self cross-site scripting) is a type of security vulnerability used to gain control of victims' web accounts.
+In a Self-XSS attack, the victim of the attack runs malicious code in their own web browser, thus exposing personal information to the attacker.

 Overview

-Self-XSS operates by tricking users also into copying and pasting malicious content into their browsers' web developer console.
+Self-XSS (stands for Self Cross-Site Scripting) operates by tricking users also into copying and pasting malicious content into their web browser.
+This includes both where a user copies a payload into an input, and in the web developer console.
 Usually, the attacker posts a message that says by copying and running certain code, the user will be able to receive virtual rewards or hack a website.
 In fact, the code allows the attacker to hijack the victim's account.
+Self-XSS usually has very low impact, however, chaining it with a cross-site request forgery vulnerability escalates its impact to that of typical cross-site-scripting.

 History and mitigation

 In the past, a very similar attack took place, in which users were tricked into pasting malicious JavaScript into their address bar.
 When browser vendors stopped this by preventing easily running JavaScript from the address bar, attackers started using Self-XSS in its current form.
 Web browser vendors and web sites have taken steps to mitigate this attack.
 Firefox and Google Chrome have both begun implementing safeguards to warn users about Self-XSS attacks.
 Facebook and others now display a warning message when users open the web developer console, and they link to pages explaining the attack in detail.